This website uses cookies to help you make the most of your visit.

 Principle 4.
 Services, including medicines management

-The pharmacy's services are easy to access for most people.
+The pharmacy’s services are accessible to most people.
 But there are steps which may prevent people with reduced mobility from entering the premises.
-The pharmacy gets its medicines from recognised sources and carries out some checks to ensure they are in good condition.
+The pharmacy gets its medicines from licensed sources and carries out some checks to ensure they are in good condition.
 But members of the pharmacy team do not always know when they are handing out higher-risk medicines.
-So they might not always be able to check that the medicines are still suitable, or give people advice about taking them.
-And some pharmacy-only medicines are located in 'self-selection' areas, so the pharmacy cannot provide assurance that sales are being appropriately controlled.
+So, they might not always be able to check that the medicines are still suitable or give people advice about taking them.

 Principle 5.
 Equipment and facilities